Did you know Hyacinths are decorative flowering plants that go back to medieval times and are often used in the Persian New Year?

 One way to sprout Hyacinth seeds is to treat them and place them in a plastic bag in a refrigerator.
 Once ready, you can germinate them in a growing medium.

-Otherwise, plant them directly on the growing medium and wait until they successfully germinate.
+Otherwise, plant them directly on the growing medium until they germinate.

 Like propagating Gardenia seeds, Hyacinth seed germination tends to be sporadic (occurring at irregular intervals).

-Collecting Hyacinth seeds is relatively simple; you only need to wait for the flowers to mature before you can retract the seed or flower pod.
+Collecting Hyacinth seeds is relatively simple; you only need to wait for the seed or flower pod to mature before retracting them.

-These plants bloom in mid-spring filling the garden with lovely fragrance, indicating that the seed is also growing.
+These plants bloom in mid-spring filling the garden with a lovely fragrance, which indicates that the seed is also growing.

-They require an ideal growing condition, including full sun and optimal darkness, loose and well-drained soil, weekly watering, and temperature over 60°F to blossom.
+They require ideal growing conditions, including full to partial sun, loose and well-drained soil, weekly watering, and temperature over 60°F to blossom.

 Hyacinth will begin producing seed pods when it starts blossoming.
 Once the flower spikes appear, they put energy into creating seeds.